MariaVla/search-cards/README.md

 # Search Cards

 Generic React app to search cards.
-The info has to be feed like https://jsonplaceholder.typicode.com/users
+The info has to be in format like https://jsonplaceholder.typicode.com/users

 ## Tech